Share this publication

 - Never wear your full mas costume on Monday!
 You and your band, who are competing want your costume looking glam and fresh, not washed up.

 - Sunscreen is your best friend!!!
 Trust us the Trinidadian sun can be deceiving, so while you may not feel like you are burning you are.
 Apply lots of sunscreen throughout the day and make sure it has a high SPF!
 Protect your skin because nothing will destroy your carnival fun more than looking like a lobster!

 - Either you or one of your friends should carry a small survival pack with some essentials like pain killers, safety pins, band aids, sunblock etc, anything you may need to help a bad situation.

 - STAY HYDRATED!
-This is so important drink a lots and lots of water.
+This is so important!
+Drink lots and lots of water.
 For every alcoholic drink, drink another glass of water!
 It is so easy to get dehydrated during carnival with the sun and all the drinking.
 Also make use of the cool-zones provided by the bands to avoid sunstroke.

 - Eat breakfast!
 Don’t leave without eating breakfast, because drinking on an empty stomach is never a good idea.